By Cheryl Angelina Koehler | Illustrations by Iris Gottlieb

-“Food trends start here,” a friend with a deep knowledge of Bay Area food culture once said to me.
-But in a more recent conversation, we came up with at least one trend that seems to have started on the East Coast and moved west.
-It’s the popularization of a Christmas Eve meal called “Feast of the Seven Fishes.”
-One might guess that such feasts are an Old World Italian tradition, but the name, anyhow, appears to have originated in the early-to-mid 20th century within certain East Coast Italian-American communities (mostly Southern Italian immigrant families).
+“Food trends start here,” a friend with a deep knowledge of San Francisco Bay Area food culture once said.
+But in a recent conversation, we came up with at least one trend that seems to have started on the East Coast and moved west.
+More recently popularized in the Bay Area, the Christmas Eve meal called “Feast of the Seven Fishes” sounds like an old Italian tradition, but the name, anyhow, appears to have originated in the early-to-mid 20th century within certain East Coast Italian-American communities.

 A New York Feast

-“It meant good times and lots of sharing to me,” says John Molinari, a contributor to several Edible Communities magazines in the New York City area.
+“It meant good times and lots of sharing to me,” says John Molinari, a food writer living in the New York City area.
 “Everyone speaking at the same time over dinner, lots of wine, sounds of joy, laughter, and eating.
 My mom would have relatives [Brooklynites and Upstate New Yorkers of Sicilian and Calabrian descent] over to her New York apartment and serve calamari; clams casino; shrimp with pasta; baked cod; little fishes called smelt fried in olive oil, a pinch of hot chile flakes, garlic in a herb vinegar reduction; Sicilian-style swordfish topped with anchovies, capers, olives, and fresh mint with lemon and white wine sauce . . .”

 Molinari recalls that East Coast restaurants were in on the celebrations as well, offering renditions of those family menus as special holiday events.
-But it is only very recently that the idea has caught on with California restaurants, and here, many folks assume that the Feast of the Seven Fishes is an Old World tradition.
+But it is only very recently that the idea has caught on with California restaurants.

 From Calabria to California

-Rosetta Costantino lives in Oakland and comes from the Southern Italian province of Calabria.
-A cooking teacher and author of two cookbooks on the foods of Calabria (see below), she tells me that people in her native land all eat seafood on Christmas Eve.
+Rosetta Costantino lives in Oakland and comes from the Southern Italian region of Calabria.
+A cooking teacher and author of two cookbooks on the foods of Calabria (see below), she says that people in her native land all eat seafood on Christmas Eve.
 “But it is not called ‘Feast of Seven Fishes’,” she says.
 “We call it ‘Il Cenone’ in Calabria or ‘la Vigilia di Natale’, and there is no such rule as eating five or seven or ten . . .”

-In her first cookbook, My Calabria, Costantino writes about the central role of baccalà (salt cod) on Il Cenone menus and explains that many Calabrian families also serve a humble dish of pasta with anchovies and breadcrumbs: “It reminds them of more difficult times, when anchovies were the only seafood their ancestors could afford.”
+In her first cookbook, My Calabria, Costantino writes about the central role of baccalà (salt cod) on Il Cenone menus, adding that many Calabrian families also serve a humble dish of pasta with anchovies and breadcrumbs: “It reminds them of more difficult times, when anchovies were the only seafood their ancestors could afford.”

 Tradition, Inspiration, and Careful Sourcing at A16

-These days, seafood is becoming harder for anyone at all to put on the table, due to depleted and polluted fisheries and growing concerns about the future of these resources.
-Savvy Bay Area diners looking for a Christmas Eve fish feast may be angling for a responsibly sourced and carefully prepared meal, such as the one they will find at A16 in Oakland’s Rockridge district.
-The executive chef there, Rocky Maselli, works with TwoXSea (twoxsea.com), a Sausalito-based seafood purveyor that prides itself on its exemplary sourcing practices.
+Savvy Bay Area diners looking for a Christmas Eve fish feast may be angling for a responsibly sourced and carefully prepared meal, such as the one served at A16 in Oakland’s Rockridge district.
+Executive chef Rocky Maselli works with TwoXSea, a Sausalito-based seafood purveyor that prides itself on its exemplary sourcing practices.
 Maselli’s menu brings to life the flavors and traditions from along Italy’s highway A16, which runs through Southern Italy from Naples to the Adriatic coast, where Maselli has family roots.

 Chef Maselli’s Christmas Eve Feast of the Seven Fishes will feature five courses with menu items such as a squid ink tonarelli with Dungeness crab, Prosecco, crème fraîche and Meyer lemon; frutti di mare pizza with mussels, clams, gulf white prawns, calamari, garlic, chili and parsley; and whole roasted Mt.
 Lassen trout with Oregon white truffles and white escarole.
 The prix fixe meal runs $75 per person with optional wine pairings.